Anna-MTF/MET-Museum-Dogs/README.md

 # MET-Museum-Dogs
+## A school project at the University of Copehagen for Bachelor Students about Digital Humanities
-A school project; a dataset of a little over than 500 objects of dogs from the MET Museum.
+A dataset of a little over than 500 objects of dogs from the MET Museum.